EnglishEN

 4.5

-Exhaust gases from a diesel engine:
+Emissions of a diesel engine:

 • 67% Nitrogen (N2)

-• 12% Carbon Dioxide (CO2)
+• 12% Carbon dioxide (CO2)

 • 11% Water (H2O)